epiverse-trace/tutorials/instructors/03-practical-chains.md

     infection).
 - Among simulated outbreaks:
   - How many chains reached a 100 case threshold?
   - What is the maximum size of chain?
+(The cumulative number of case)
   - What is the maximum length of chain?
+(The number of days until the chain stops)
 - Interpret: How would you communicate these results to a decision-maker?
-- Compare: What differences you identify from other group outputs? (if available)
+- Compare: What differences do you identify from other group outputs?
+  (if available)

 ### Inputs